HBurnton/ActivityGenerator3000/README.md

 ![alt text](./assets/Images/Homepage.png)

-If you liked a suggestion, but are unable to do it at that moment, no problem simply select the "Add to my Favorites" button and the idea will be stored on the "Favorites" page so you can view at your leisure anytime.
+If you liked a suggestion, but are unable to do it at that moment, no problem!
+Simply select the "Add to my Favorites" button and the idea will be stored on the "Favorites" page so you can view at your leisure anytime.
 You can view your favorites by clicking on the "View Favorites" button.

  ![alt text](./assets/Images/Landing%20page.png)
 # Credits